tensorflowkorea/tensorflow-kr/g3doc/api_docs/python/functions_and_classes/shard2/tf.contrib.graph_editor.SubGraphView.md

 ##### Returns:

-  the index in the self.outputs list.
+  The index in the self.outputs list.

 ##### Raises: